minaevd/pistreaming/README.md

 tends to keep connections open which will prevent the server from shutting down until the socket closes).

+## Install it as a service
+Create a service configuration sudo cp mds-camera.service /etc/systemd/system/mds-camera.service

+Reload systemd to make it aware of the new file: sudo systemctl daemon-reload

+Enable your service to start on boot: sudo systemctl enable mds-camera.service

+Start the service now to test it without rebooting: sudo systemctl start mds-camera.service

+Check the status to see if it's running correctly: sudo systemctl status mds-camera.service

 ## Inside the server script